Last updated on November 17, 2025

 Behold the Multiverse

 #5.
-Saw it Coming
+Saw It Coming

 Saw It Coming

-A Cancel that you can put on layaway, Saw it Coming is about as playable as any of these counterspell variants that always saw Standard play.
-Sinister Sabotage, Dissolve, Stoic Rebuttal, Dissipate, Forbid… the list goes on and on.
+A 3-mana counterspell that you can put on layaway, Saw It Coming is about as playable as any of these counterspell variants aimed at Standard.
+Sinister Sabotage, Dissolve, Stoic Rebuttal, Dissipate, Forbidโ€ฆ the list goes on and on.

 #2.
 Starnheim Unleashed